Important: This is NOT the American Alison Weir, founder of the organisation 'If Americans Knew'.

 BEFORE CONTACTING ALISON, PLEASE READ THE NOTES BELOW.

-"It is always my pleasure to respond personally to all the emails I receive via this website.
-However, the volume of emails has increased so much that responding to them is now cutting significantly into my writing time.
-I regret therefore that I am no longer able to reply at length, as I would wish, to each kind person who writes to say how much they have enjoyed my books or asks me a question.
+"It is always a huge pleasure to receive emails, letters and messages from readers.
+However, the volume of correspondence has increased so much in recent years that I regret that I am no longer able to reply at length, as I would wish, to each kind person who writes to say how much they have enjoyed my books or asks me a question.
 Believe me, I very much appreciate your encouraging words, and I am always touched whenever someone takes the trouble to write to me.
 I do assure you that your comments are always read and digested."

 PLEASE READ BEFORE CONTACTING ALISON:

-"I used to have time for all the following, but these days, because of my very busy schedule, I am unable to:
+"I used to enjoy having time for all the following, but these days, because of my very busy schedule, I regret that I am unable to:

 * Assist with private research, school, college or university projects

 * Give advice on study or careers within the historical field